tdilauro/Simplified-wiki/Deployment-Instructions.md

 * What are the AWS credentials that will let the content server and the metadata wrangler upload static content to S3?
 * Instead of a single 'libsimple' database I need three databases, one for each component.
 * What exactly is the dev environment 'for'?
 How about the QA environment?
 What's my development workflow?
+* Can we connect the dev environment to the ILS to perform patron authentication?
+If not, can we connect to a sandbox ILS instead?

 ## Database for unit tests